 And that is where we get to the secret behind playing like Xavi.
 His control and touch on the ball is perfect, and there’s no short cut to this than spending time with the ball.
 It doesn’t matter what kind of ball is played into Xavi, high, low, hard, fast, he’s able to adjust and make bad passes look good.
 If a defender closes him down, he can flick the ball over their head and start again.

-Xavi will go down in soccer history as one of the greatest passers of the ball that ever played.
+Xavi will go down in soccer history as one of the greatest passers of the ball that ever played the game.